+Wondering if you’re little one can have water at 6 months old?
 Yes!
-Just don’t overdo it—baby can get full by drinking water, which means he’ll be missing out on the nutrients he needs from breast milk, formula and/or solid food.
+Just don’t overdo it—baby can get full by drinking water, which means they’ll be missing out on the nutrients they need from breast milk, formula and/or solid food.
 How much water can a 6-month-old have?
-Around four to six ounces of water per day is okay—as long as baby is still getting enough formula (up to 32 ounces per day) or breast milk (six to eight feedings per day).
+Four to eight ounces of water per day is okay—as long as baby is still getting enough formula (up to 32 ounces per day) or breast milk (six to eight feedings per day).

-Here are some answers to common sleep questions of parents of 6-month-olds.
+Here are some answers to common sleep questions of parents of six-month-olds.

 It’s common to wonder: How much (or how many hours of) sleep does a 6-month-old need?
 Most babies this age sleep around 14 to 15 hours per day.
 Ten or 11 of those hours may come at night, and the rest (three to four hours) come during the day.
 Some 6-month-old babies have dropped their third nap and are only napping twice a day now.

 Parents often complain that suddenly their 6-month-old won’t sleep through the night anymore or that baby is now waking up every two hours.
 There are a number of things that could cause 6-month-old sleep regression.